 - How to time your giveaway for maximum effect

 - Spin the Wheel giveaway examples

-The Easypromos prize wheel app gives you two options for handing out prizes.
-You can give away prizes by probability, or you can give away prizes with Instant Win.
-It’s important to understand the difference between the two so that you can choose the best option for your followers.
+The Easypromos prize wheel app gives you two options for handing out prizes: you can give away prizes by probability, or you can give away prizes with Instant Win.
+There’s also another way to distribute prizes in your Spin the Wheel promotion – you can combine the two options in one promotion.

 So what do these two options actually mean?

 With this option, you give away prizes based on a mathematical calculation of the possibilities.
 This is a good idea if you have lots of small prizes to give away.

 For example, if your prize wheel has 20 sections with 14 possible prizes and 6 empty slots, then there’s a 70% chance of winning a prize (and a 30% chance of getting an empty section with no prize at all).
 So 7 out of 10 players would get a reward.